-- All correspondence dealing with lodge business.
-Letters received by the lodge should be filed, as well as copies of letters written by the Recording Secretary. - 2.
-Official circulars issued by the Grand Lodge. - 3.
-Policy letters issued by the Grand Lodge.
+- All correspondence dealing with local business.
+Letters received by the local should be filed, as well as copies of letters written by the Recording Secretary. - 2.
+Official circulars issued by the International. - 3.
+Policy letters issued by the International.

 When there is correspondence that cannot be answered immediately because it requires further action, put it in a file called a "pending" or "suspense" file.
 By checking this file occasionally, the Recording Secretary will be reminded of unfinished matters.
-In many lodges, files are kept in officers' homes.
+In many locals, files are kept in officers' homes.
 For home correspondence files, the best equipment is a portable file box and a set of file folders, which are available at any office supply store.

-All correspondence and records are the property of the lodge.
+All correspondence and records are the property of the local.
 When the Recording Secretary goes out of office, all files and records must immediately be turned over to the new officers.